 Determine if Centralized Deployment of add-ins works for your organization

-Centralized Deployment is the recommended and most feature-rich way for most customers to deploy Office Add-ins to users and groups within your organization.
-If you're an admin, use this guidance to determine if your organization and users meet the requirements so that you can use Centralized Deployment.
+Integrated Apps is the recommended and most feature-rich way for most customers to centrally deploy Office add-ins to users and groups within your organization.

 Centralized Deployment provides the following benefits: